bismajamal4-it/Lab4/README.md

-added my name: warda farheen
+this is my new feature